microsoft/MeshTransformer/docs/EXP.md

        --model_path models/metro_released/metro_hand_state_dict.bin \
 ```

-To reproduce our results, we released our prediction file [ckpt200-sc10_rot0-pred.zip](https://1drv.ms/u/s!AjSbuBGA5p7mbO6hR40LiT7vWuY?e=5Ez4ox).
+To reproduce our results, we released our prediction file `ckpt200-sc10_rot0-pred.zip` (see `docs/DOWNLOAD.md`).
 Please submit the file to the Leaderboard, and you should be able to generate the following results.

 ```bash
 Evaluation 3D KP results: